 Historically described as a village, Darley Dale is in truth a collection of smaller communities that have grown together.
 The area, known simply as 'Darley' until the end of the 19th century, lies on the border of the Peak District National Park between the towns of Matlock and Bakewell, the third largest market town in England.

-St Elphin's Park is less than seven miles from Bakewell.
+Audley St Elphin's Park retirement community is less than seven miles from Bakewell, offering exquisite Peak District cottages.
 Home of the famous Bakewell pudding, this wonderful, bustling market town at the heart of the Peak District is a delight to visit, with many lovely shops, restaurants and picturesque walks along the river.

 The Limestone Dales found in Derbyshire and the Peak District provide some of the most spectacular and picturesque scenery in the UK, and a dramatic backdrop to some of the best walks in Britain.
 You can even enjoy the local fresh produce by visiting a 'pick your own' farm.

-Be sure to visit The Heights of Abraham, where visitors can take a cable ride up to the summit over a deep limestone gorge and enjoy 60 acres of attractions including The Great Masson Cavern, as well as some spectacular views looking out over Matlock Bath and the surrounding countryside.
+Since its opening in 1780's the Heights of Abraham has become one of the Peak District's most popular destinations.
+Plan your visit to The Heights of Abraham, where you can take a cable ride up to the summit over a deep limestone gorge and enjoy 60 acres of attractions including The Great Masson Cavern, as well as some spectacular views looking out over Matlock Bath and the surrounding countryside.